GCOOS/browseSOS/PHP/README.md

 Several examples on how to effectively use the products to presents results in a formatted test output, plotting results directly to mapping modules and plots to display basic statistics and distribution of the data to facilitate the perusal of the repository.

-###NOTE:
+####Migration Notice:
-Migration of the files at http://data.gcoos.org/tools/doc/ will be migrated to this folder next year.
+Migration of the files at http://data.gcoos.org/tools/doc/ to these folders will be completed next year.

 ###Architecture
 ![GCOOS browse SOS](http://data.gcoos.org/documents/browseSOS_PHP.png)